guardian/security-hq/hq/markdown/guardduty-sechub-common-problems.md

 involves a bucket policy which would need setting for every bucket.
 We're hoping in future this is something we will be able to enforce organisation wide rather than having to be specified for every bucket.
 In the meantime you might choose to focus on public buckets or ones containing highly sensitive data.
-Note that you should cloudform bucket policies rather than modifyiing them in the console where possible.
+Note that you should cloudform bucket policies rather than modifying them in the console where possible.

 # AWS GuardDuty Common Issues
 Right now, we don't have any of these to suggest remediation for.
 Please get in contact with DevX if you're unsure about